-Chapters 62 and Chapter 63 of the Laws of 2003 enacted, among other provisions, the Municipal Assistance Refinancing Act (Act), effective July 1, 2003 and deemed repealed as of July 1, 2034.
-The Act created an incentive for the State to seek an appropriation to provide \$170 million per year, from the Local Government Assistance Tax Fund (Fund) to the City of New York (City) for each of the City's fiscal years beginning July 1, 2003 and ending June 30, 2034.
+Chapters 62 and Chapter 63 of the Laws of 2003 enacted, among other provisions, the Municipal Assistance Refinancing Act ("Act"), effective July 1, 2003 and deemed repealed as of July 1, 2034.
+The Act created an incentive for the State to seek an appropriation to provide \$170 million per year, from the LGATF to the City of New York ("City") for each of the City's fiscal years beginning July 1, 2003 and ending June 30, 2034.
 The Act requires the Corporation to annually certify \$170 million so that the State, subject to annual State appropriation by the Legislature, can provide for a series of payments to the City or the Mayor's assignee in each City fiscal year beginning July 1, 2003 and ending June 30, 2034 totaling \$5.27 billion.

-The Act was established with the expectation that the City, acting through the Mayor, would assign the annual payments from the State to a newly created not-for-profit corporation that would issue bonds and use those proceeds to refinance all existing debt of the Municipal Assistance Corporation for the City of New York (MAC) due in the near term (approximating \$2.5 billion at the time of the Act).
-Subsequent to the Act, the City created the Sales Tax Asset Receivable Corporation (STARC) to securitize the annual payments and refinance the existing MAC bonds with the proceeds, as intended.
+The Act was established with the expectation that the City, acting through the Mayor, would assign the annual payments from the State to a newly created not-for-profit corporation that would issue bonds and use those proceeds to refinance all existing debt of the Municipal Assistance Corporation for the City of New York ("MAC") due in the near term (approximating \$2.5 billion at the time of the Act.
+Subsequent to the Act, the City created the Sales Tax Asset Receivable Corporation ("STARC") to securitize the annual payments and refinance the existing MAC bonds with the proceeds, as intended.
 The expected annual State payments of \$170 million would be used by STARC to pay the debt service on the refinanced debt.
-By law, the Fund receives one cent of the State's sales and use tax receipts (approximately \$2.8 billion during 2013).
-The balance of the Fund's receipts not needed by the Corporation for its purposes, are transferred from the Fund to the State's General Fund.
-Based on current law, until the Legislature enacts an appropriation of \$170 million, the Corporation certifies the release of the funds, and the \$170 million State payment is made, and the Corporation receives the amount it has certified for its needs, no excess sales tax receipts can be transferred from the Fund to the State's General Fund.
-During 2013, the Corporation certified the release of the ninth State payment of \$170 million to the City.
+By law, the LGATF receives a portion of the receipts generated by the State's sales and use tax (equivalent to one quarter of the four percent tax - approximately \$3 billion during State Fiscal Year 2014-15).
+The balance of the LGATF's receipts not needed by the Corporation for its purposes, are transferred from the LGATF to the State's General Fund.
+Based on current law, until the Legislature enacts an appropriation of \$170 million, the Corporation certifies the release of the funds, the \$170 million State payment is made, the Legislature enacts an appropriation to satisfy all Dedicated Highway and Bridge Trust Fund Cooperative Agreement payments as certified by the Chair of the New York State Thruway Authority and the Corporation receives the amount it has certified for its needs, no excess sales tax receipts can be transferred from the LGATF to the State's General Fund.
+During 2015, the Corporation certified the release of the eleventh State payment of \$170 million to the City.

-The Corporation filed a complaint in New York State Supreme Court in August 2003 seeking a court determination that the statute requiring a certification and possible payment by the Corporation to the City of New York or its assignee was invalid.
+The Corporation filed a complaint in New York State Supreme Court in August 2003 seeking a court determination that the statute requiring a certification and possible payment by the Corporation to the City or its assignee was invalid.
 Ultimately, the New York State Court of Appeals found the statute to be valid but determined that it does require an annual State appropriation to make any payments.
 The court further found that any annual payment required by the State could not interfere with the Corporation bondholders' rights.